 Bootstrapping will be used to estimate how much variability in the response the final model explains, accounting for sampling variability.

-Finally, the machine-learning technique of random forests will be used to estimate an upper limit on the predictability that’s possible with our data set.

 Correlations Matrix

 In order to determine which variables in the data set might be most useful as predictors, we can first consider a bivariate matrix of Pearson correlations.
 The results show that the variables most highly correlated with FXRate are OilPrice (.816), the mining variables (.415 to .503), some of the Canadian government statistics (.346 to .708), some of the FX variables (.249 to .868), and some of the oil futures variables (approximately .835).
 The results also show that many of the predictors are highly correlated with each other.
 So the challenges in choosing and fitting a model are two: first, to include the most explanatory predictors; second, to exclude the excessively collinear predictors.
-(The SPSS output for correlations with FXRate is shown in the Appendix for space reasons.)
+(The SPSS output for correlations with FXRate is shown in Appendix 2 for space reasons.)

 Stepwise Regression with Verification